Code-Institute-Submissions/memory-game-1/README.md

 # Memory game inspired by Simon Game #

 ## Hello and thank you for reading this page and give a try to this game.
-## Because this is not a clone of Simon Game , game flow will be different!
+## Because this is not a 100% copy of Simon Game , game flow will be a bit different!

 From the three projects I have chosen to build a game inspired by Simon Game.
 First I had to decide what do i need to make this project work.